 - It’s more intuitive for users to find

-- But you still have to meet the needs of your target market in each localised market
+- But you still have to meet the needs of your target market in each localized market

-Individual localised multi-regional websites explicitly target users in different countries.
+Individual localized multi-regional websites explicitly target users in different countries.
 Multi-regional websites each use a country-coded top level domain (ccTLD) names e.g .ie, .de. or .fr:

-It’s a way to emphasise your close connection to your customers in each country and a reassuring signal for users who want products and service in their language, and familiar payment methods
+It’s a way to emphasize your close connection to your customers in each country and a reassuring signal for users who want products and service in their language, and familiar payment methods

 But it can be time consuming and expensive to buy and register a ccTLD for each export market